 Stormwater Management \$ 8,535,490

-COMMUNITY DEVELOPMENT HOUSING FUND
+COMMUNITY DEVELC PMENT HOUSING FUND

 Community Development Housing / CDBG \$ 1,931,466

-HEALTH FUND
+HEALT TH FUND

 Health Fund \$ 14,258,648

-FACILITIES IMPROVEMENT FUND
+FACILITIES IMPI ROVEMENT FUND

 Facilities Improvement Fund \$ 1,200,000

-VEHICLE REPLACEMENT FUND
+VEHICLE REPL ACEMENT FUND

 Vehicle Replacement Fund \$ 5,153,938

 CAPITAL RESERVE FUND

-Transfer from General Fund \$ -

-TOTAL CAPITAL RESERVE FUND \$ -
+Transfer from General Fund TOTAL CAPITAL RESERVE FUND \$ - \$ -

 TOTAL CITY OF GREENVILLE APPROPRIATIONS \$ 149,644,046

 SHEPPARD MEMORIAL LIBRARY FUND

 Sheppard Memorial Library \$ 2,731,653

-PITT-GREENVILLE CONVENTION AND VISITORS AUTHORITY FUND
+PITT-GREENVILLE CONVENTION AND VISITORS AUTHORITY F UND

 Pitt-Greenville Convention and Visitors Authority \$ 1,674,358

 Section III: Encumbrances.
 Appropriations herein authorized and made shall have the amount of outstanding purchase orders of June 30, 2022, added to each appropriation as it appears in order to account for the expenditures in the fiscal year in which it was paid.

 Section IV: Taxes Levied.
+There is hereby levied a tax rate of taxes the sector of taxes and the sector of taxes and the sector of taxes and taxes and taxes are taxes and taxes are taxes and taxes are taxes and taxes are taxes

-There is hereby levied a tax rate of 48.95 cents per one hundred dollars (\$100) valuation of taxable properties, as listed for taxes as of January 1, 2023 as set forth in the foregoing estimates of revenue, and in order to finance the foregoing appropriations.
+taxable properties, as listed for taxes as of January 1, 2023 as set forth in the foregoing estimates of revenue, and in order to finance the foregoing appropriations.